R35007/new-file-template-vscode-extension/README.md

 - Set predefined variables and user input values for seamless template generation.
 - Configure user input as plain text, single select, or multiple choice, with validation and transformation capabilities.
 - Utilize hook functions for enhanced control.
 For more details, refer to the [Hooks section](#hooks).
+- Utilize hooks to do a find and replace data text manually.
 - Add cursors at specific positions by generating the template as a snippet.
 - Dynamically include and exclude template files based on user inputs.
 - Utilize helper case conversion methods: